Family connections

 "Pop into the Park" family fun & free screenings!

-Davis County Health Department will bring their mobile bus to parks in Davis County this summer.
+Davis County Health Department will bring their mobile bus to Heritage Park in Kaysville this summer.
 Come meet our friendly public health nurses, get free child development and postpartum mental health screenings, and connect with resources!
 There will be free learning activities for kids - face painting, bubbles, chalk, music, and more!

 Visit a historic site, state park, or local museum in your area—whether it’s the Dinosaur National Monument in Vernal, Fremont Indian State Park near Sevier, or Topaz Museum in Delta.